Is Satisfyer’s Pro Plus Vibration a boomerang?

 Perhaps a winged female demon that seduces sleeping men (succubus) is a bit of an extreme analogy for the Satisfyer Pro Plus Vibration.
 But I think you’d have to be basically ‘clinically dead’ not to orgasm with this white silicone bit of wizardry!
 I’d rate it 9/10, with a mark deducted purely for the cons I stated above.

-- If you live in the US / Canada and wish to support my work on this blog, Betty’s Toy Box supply the Satisfyer Pro plus Vibration for $69.95.
-Use code bettys10 to receive 10% off!
+- If you live in the US / Canada and wish to support my work on this blog, Betty’s Toy Box stock the Satisfyer Pro Plus Vibration for $69.95.

 The Satisfyer Pro Plus Vibration was provided to me by Satisfyer, free of charge in return for my honest opinion.
 What you read are my own thoughts.
 I’d like to thank Sally at Satisfyer for sending me the Pro Plus Vibration to review.
 Affiliate links are used in this post.
 By clicking on them, you will be earning me a small commission, at no extra cost to yourself.
-And I will be extremely grateful for your support. xx
+And I will be extremely grateful for your support.
+Please remember to clear your cookies before using the links xx